Bran72/cdiscount/README.md

 ## Testing

-This project includes few tests maded wiht [unittest](https://docs.python.org/fr/3/library/unittest.html).
+This project includes few tests maded with [unittest](https://docs.python.org/fr/3/library/unittest.html).
 If you want to run this tests, simply do the following:

 ```
 $ cd cdiscount